SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

        !! @inlinable private func f() { }
        !! ^~~~~~~~~~~

+    .. assertion:: cant-inline-nested

+       >> public func outer() {
+       >> @inlinable func f() { }
+       >> }

+    ..
+TODO: When we get resilience, this will actually be a problem.
+       Until then, per discussion with [Contributor 6004], there's no (supported) way for folks to get into the state where this behavior would be triggered.

         If a project uses a module that includes inlinable functions, the inlined copies aren't necessarily updated
         when the module's implementation of the function changes.
         For this reason,
         an inlinable function must be compatible with every past version of that function.
         In most cases, this means
         externally visible aspects of their implementation can't be changed.
         For example,
         an inlinable hash function can't change what algorithm is used --- inlined copies outside the module would use the old algorithm and the noninlined copy would use the new algorithm, yielding inconsistent results.

 ``nonobjc``
     Apply this attribute to a